morerokk/RokksPrefabs/README.md

 * **Oneshot Particles:** A burst particle system.
 Features an always-on particle system and a toggle-able "trigger" system.
 Every time the Trigger system activates, the other system spews out one burst.
 Allows shooting one particle burst per activation, without erasing the already existing particles.
 You may have to set the speed of the trigger system to 0.1.
 * **Prop Orientation:** Uses Dynamic Bone to orient a prop towards an inside-bounds collider.
 Ideal for two-handed guns or weapons.
 * **Portal Shaders:** A stencil-based "portal" effect that makes your avatar invisible unless viewed from certain angles.
+* **Unblock Avatar Message:** Shows messages telling people to unblock your animations, shaders, and/or particles.
+These messages will not show up if the feature is unblocked.
 * **World Objects:** Non-legacy world objects.
 Comes with an automatic position reset when not in use, meaning that it won't break after the first activation.
 Also fixed for Unity 2017.